Gladstone Land (NASDAQ:LAND) Trading Up 5.8%

-A number of research analysts have weighed in on LAND shares.
-Wedbush reaffirmed a “neutral” rating on shares of Gladstone Land in a research report on Friday, November 12th.
+A number of research analysts have recently commented on LAND shares.
 Zacks Investment Research raised shares of Gladstone Land from a “hold” rating to a “buy” rating and set a $33.00 target price on the stock in a research report on Saturday, February 26th.
+Wedbush reissued a “neutral” rating on shares of Gladstone Land in a research report on Friday, November 12th.
 Finally, B. Riley boosted their target price on shares of Gladstone Land from $31.00 to $32.00 in a research report on Thursday, February 24th.
-Four investment analysts have rated the stock with a hold rating and two have assigned a buy rating to the stock.
-Based on data from MarketBeat.com, the stock presently has a consensus rating of “Hold” and an average price target of $28.50.
+Four research analysts have rated the stock with a hold rating and two have assigned a buy rating to the stock.
+According to MarketBeat, Gladstone Land presently has an average rating of “Hold” and an average target price of $28.50.

 The company has a quick ratio of 1.54, a current ratio of 1.54 and a debt-to-equity ratio of 1.13.
 The business’s 50 day moving average is $31.13 and its 200-day moving average is $27.68.
 The firm has a market cap of $1.23 billion, a P/E ratio of -123.62, a price-to-earnings-growth ratio of 6.83 and a beta of 0.62.